-None of the above provisions apply to eviction proceedings.
-(For issues related to evictions, please refer to the section above on "Rent and Eviction.")
+None of the foregoing provisions apply to eviction proceedings.
+For issues related to evictions, please refer to the section on the previous page, "Rent and Eviction".

-Mortgage foreclosures;
+Mortgage foreclosures:

-If, prior to entry into active duty, you entered into an installment contract for the purchase of real personal property, you will be protected from court proceedings as above if your ability to make payment is materially affected by the military service.
+If prior to entry into active duty you entered into an installment contract for the purchase of real personal property, you will be protected from court proceedings as above if your ability to make payment is materially affected by the military service.